 These agents work by blocking the conversion of dopa to melanin in the skin cells.
 Reduced production of melanin can improve the appearance of dark eyelids.
 People may need to use depigmenting agents for a few months to notice a significant effect on the color of their eyelids.

 Some natural treatments that people can try include topical vitamin C and arbutin.
 Arbutin comes from the leaves of the bearberry shrub and the cranberry, pear, and blueberry plants.
-Its effects are similar to those of hydroquinone, but high dosages can cause hyperpigmentation.
+Some boast that its effects are similar to those of hydroquinone, but high dosages of arbutin can cause hyperpigmentation.

 Some experts suggest that vitamin C can improve the appearance of dark circles because it promotes collagen production and conceals the color of blood that is flowing poorly in the vessels at the skin’s surface.